sebastianchc/holbertonschool-zero_day/README.md

-In this project we learn to open a virtual machine and create a new repository also some git commands like init, add, remote, commit and push.
+In this repository we will learn what is Git, GitHub, Virtual Box and Vagrant, how they work and their use also we learn to use text editors such as: Emacs and Vi.